thegetty/quire-docs/content/documentation/install-uninstall.md

 **Downloading the Quire CLI to your computer from GitHub through the Terminal**

 If you have {{< q-glossary "two-factor authentication" >}} set-up, you may need to create a personal access token in GitHub to get Quire CLI to download properly.
+More information on creating a personal access token can be found [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) or you can follow the instructions below.

 Follow these steps: